 ROOMS Room Assignment There are a total of three buildings.
 A building for boys, a building for girls, and a mixed building with girls and boys on separate floors.
 There will be at least one live-in house parent in each building.
 Students are housed in either private or double rooms.
 In the case of double rooms, we do our best to provide boarders with a suitable match.
 The housing plan is finalized only a few days before arrival and roommate information is not made available until move-in day.
 We are a small community with limited flexibility in our housing options and may not be able to accommodate requests.
-Room Equipment Each boarder will have a single bed, a wardrobe and a desk and chair with a lamp for studying.
-Additionally, all students receive a laundry bag and a power strip.
-The room comes with a desk chair and recycling bins.
+Room Equipment Each boarder will have a single bed, a wardrobe, and a desk with a chair and lamp for studying.
+Students will also receive a laundry bag, a power strip, and a recycling bin.
 It is not possible for students to remove items of furniture from their room, or to bring their own furniture with them.
 Sheets and towels The residence will provide you with bedding, sheets, and towels.
 This includes pillows and blankets.
 These sheets and towels will be washed and replaced every week.
 Should you wish to bring your own things, please return the ones provided to reception.
 Please note that personal sheets and towels will not be washed and ironed by the residence.
-The residence can provide warmer blankets during the colder months - please ask in reception.
-Most bed's size is 90x1.90 but some 90x2.00 size beds are available upon request.
+The residence can provide warmer blankets during the colder months.
 Access to rooms Bedrooms are the responsibility and private space of each student.
 Periodically, TGC and residence staff will require access to study bedrooms to perform checks or maintenance.
 Where possible, students will be given advance notice of when access is required.

+dryer" -Tips from boarders

+Cleaning

-Cleaning Student rooms, including bathrooms, will be cleaned every other day excluding weekends.
+Student rooms, including bathrooms, will be cleaned every other day excluding weekends.
 For cleaning staff to be able to enter and do their job, all study bedrooms should be left in a tidy and orderly state.

 Wastepaper baskets should be emptied by students if they become too full.

-TERM DATES 2024-2025 IBDP 1 AUTUMN TERM SPRING TERM SUMMER TERM Boarding students to arrive on August 31st 2024 from 3 PM to 11 PM January 7th 2025 from 9 AM to 11 PM April 21st 2025 from 9 AM to 11 PM School term starts September 3rd 2024 January 8th 2025 April 22nd 2025 School term ends December 20th 2024 April 4th 2025 June 27th 2025 Boarding students leave by December 21st 2024 by 1:00 PM April 5th 2025 June 28th 2025 by 1:00 PM IBDP 2 AUTUMN TERM SPRING TERM SUMMER TERM IBDP 2 Boarding students to arrive on AUTUMN TERM September 1st 2024 from 9AM to 11 PM SPRING TERM January 7th 2025 from 9 AM to 11 PM SUMMER TERM April 21st 2025 from 9 AM to 11 PM Boarding students to September 1st 2024 January 7th 2025 April 21st 2025 Boarding students to arrive on September 1st 2024 from 9AM to 11 PM January 7th 2025 from 9 AM to 11 PM April 21st 2025 from 9 AM to 11 PM The start and end of term Students are advised to arrive to the residence on the boarding arrival day, which will give them enough time to settle into residential life, organise any equipment that they need for their classes, and be ready to start school on the first day of term.
-At the start of every term, boarders should arrive in Madrid the day before term starts.
-At the end of term, boarders should aim to leave the day after term ends.
-We would ask that you advise boarding staff of your travel details, including times and dates of flights, as well as flight numbers through Orah.
-During the Winter and Easter break the residence will close.
-The Residence will be open until one day after the start of the holiday period and will re-open one day before classes are resumed.
-At the end of the academic year, students must vacate their rooms.
-There will be storage place available for returning students to leave their things over the summer break.
-DAILY ROUTINE The example below is designed to give you an idea about the structure of a school day at TGC, though the timings are subject to change.
-Regardless of timetable, students are expected to be on campus from 10 AM to 2 PM From 7 AM Breakfast in the residence 8.00 - 9.15 AM Students begin making their way to school depending on what time their first lesson is 8.30 AM - 4 PM Classes in school 4 PM Lessons end and students return to boarding house 4 PM - Dinner Students may use this time freely, although they are strongly recommended to spend at least 2 hours studying.
-After the school day, you may either continue working on the school site, or at the residence, or use the time to rest and relax or engange in hobbies.
-8 PM IBDP1 / 8:30 PM IBDP2 Family dinner: all students should return to the residence for the evening meal 11 PM All students must be in their rooms for the night "Organize your schedule, study frequently and don't stress too much" -Tips from boarders
+DAILY ROUTINE

+The example below is designed to give you an idea about the structure of a school day at TGC, though the timings are subject to change.

+Regardless of timetable, students are expected to be on campus from 10 AM to 2 PM

+From 7 AM

+Breakfast in the residence

+8.00 - 9.15 AM

+Students begin making their way to school depending on what time their first lesson is

+8.30 AM - 4 PM

+Classes in school

+4 PM

+Lessons end and students return to boarding house

+4 PM - Dinner

+Students may use this time freely, although they are strongly recommended to spend at least 2 hours studying.
+After the school day, you may either continue working on the school site, or at the residence, or use the time to rest and relax or engage in hobbies.

+8 PM IBDP1 / 8:30 PM IBDP2

+Family dinner: all students should return to the residence for the evening meal

+11 PM

+All students must be in their rooms for the night

+"Organize your schedule, study frequently and don't stress too much" -Tips from boarders